 In the Old Town of Stockholm you’ll find the oldest Christmas market in Stockholm, and in fact, all of Sweden!
 Visit the 41 red sheds where you can buy crafts, ceramics and caramels while you breathe in the smell of mulled wine.
 A perfect Christmas market to visit if you want a real Swedish Christmas experience.

 Gamla Riksarkivet, which translates into the Old National Archives, is located on the island of Riddarholmen.
-The Christmas dinner begins with a tour of the impressive building before enjoying some homemade delicacies, classical Swedish dishes, and an entire room filled with desserts.
+For the season of 2021 Gamla Riksarkivet has moved their Christmas Dinner to the spectacular Norra Latin.
+Enjoy the impressive building as you try some homemade delicacies, classical Swedish dishes, and some sweet sweet desserts.
 They have great vegetarian and vegan-friendly options too.

 Besides trying some real traditional Christmas food Swedish-style, you’ll also enjoy the beautiful (and hopefully snow-covered) nature of Djurgården.
 Try some herring, meatballs and of course the yummy desserts as you wash the feast down with some traditional “snaps”.
 Can’t get much more Swedish than that.